Looking at the impact of long-distance learning for prisoners for Prisoners’ Education Trust

 Pro Bono Economics (PBE) matched PET with experienced economists from the Office of Communications (Ofcom).
 PBE volunteer economists then examined the economic and social costs of different types of crime followed by an evaluation of the socially beneficial costs of the PET programme to estimate a breakeven analysis.

-Economists at Ofcom found that if the PET award were to lead to a reduction in reoffending of one percentage point then this would be sufficient for the benefits (to potential victims, the Criminal Justice System and wider society) to outweigh the costs.
+Economists at Ofcom found that if the PET award was to lead to a reduction in reoffending of one percentage point then this would be sufficient for the benefits (to potential victims, the Criminal Justice System and wider society) to outweigh the costs.
 This is with an extremely conservative estimate of necessary minimum impact for social value of the programme.

 Having compiled evidence from a Home Office study, the average cost of more serious offences in the UK is about £35,000, and the average cost of PET support is about £350 per award.
 It was also discovered prisoners who received funding via PET were between six and eight percentage points less likely to reoffend than a statistically-matched control group who did not apply to PET.